SwapChef

 Show ratios in:

-Use Coconut Milk when you need it for baking, cereal, coffee.
-Use Evaporated Milk when you need it for baked goods, coffee, pies.
+Coconut Milk is listed for baking, cereal, coffee and curries.
+Evaporated Milk is listed for baked goods, coffee, pies and sauces.

 🥥